-In the Clifford $+$ MSI model, the only non-Clifford ingredient is the injected single-qubit state together with a simple measurement-dependent correction.
-This makes state injection the natural ``locus'' where a Client can hide (non-)Cliffordness while delegating only Clifford operations.
+In the Clifford+MSI model, the only non-Clifford ingredient is the injected single-qubit state together with a simple measurement-dependent correction.
+This makes state injection the natural ``locus'' where a Client can hide potential magic while delegating only Clifford operations.

 We therefore isolate the following elementary delegation task.
-The Client holds an $n$-qubit input state $\rho$, chooses a public Clifford layer $\C\in\Clifford_n$, and chooses an injection type $\A$ specifying which single-qubit state is injected and which (classically computable) correction rule is to be applied.
+The Client holds an $n$-qubit input state\footnote{Note that this differs from the typical classical inputs considered in $\BQP$ computations.
+This is not a problem here because in this section we do not describe a $\BQP$ computation, but quantum evolution on states of $n$ qubits.} $\rho$, chooses a public Clifford layer $\C\in\Clifford_n$, and chooses a state to inject via a label $\A$.
 The goal is to implement the corresponding transformation on $\rho$ while hiding from the Server both the data $\rho$ and the choice of injection type $\A$.
-This is captured by the Hidden-Magic Gate Resource \ref{resource:blind-gate}, which we view as the circuit-model analogue of performing the Clifford layer followed by a ``blind gadget'' implementing one compiled non-Clifford layer.
+This is captured by the Hidden-Magic Gate Resource~\ref{resource:blind-gate}, which we view as the circuit-model analogue of performing the Clifford layer followed by a ``blind gadget'' implementing one compiled (potentially) non-Clifford layer.